-- Generally, Medicare will not pay for the new item or service that the study is testing unless Medicare would cover the item or service even if you were not in a study. - Items or services provided only to collect data and not used in your direct health care.
-For example, Medicare would not pay for monthly CT scans done as part of the study if your medical condition would normally require only one CT scan.
+• Generally, Medicare will not pay for the new item or service that the study is testing unless Medicare would cover the item or service even if you were not in a study.

+- Items or services provided only to collect data and not used in your direct health care.
+For example, Medicare would not pay for monthly CT scans done as part of the study if your medical condition would normally require only one CT scan. - Items and services customarily provided by the research sponsors free-of-charge for any enrollee in the trial.